The Ethical Investment Fund Explained

 Environmental, Social and Governance Funds (ESGs)

-These investment products consider how the environment, social and governance risks and prospects will have an impact on the firm’s performance.
+These investment products1 consider how the environmental, social, and governance risks and prospects will have an impact on the firm’s performance.
 Here, an ethical firm will invest sustainably while also maintaining the same level of proceeds as they would with a basic strategy.

 Socially Responsible Investing Funds (SRI)